Lucinda Dunn: The Australian Ballet Company

 After accepting the Australian Ballet Company’s offer to train with them, Dunn began her career as a member of the Corps De Ballet, however rapidly accelerated up the ranks.
 After one year with the most junior rank of a ballet company, Dunn was promoted to Coryphée in 1992, then in 1993 to soloist.
 In her 4th year with the company Dunn was titled a Senior Artist in 1995, followed by her acceleration to Principal Artist with the Australian Ballet Company in 2002.
 She remained a principal artist for 13 years.

 Dunn’s first performance as a Soloist was as Aurora, Sleeping Beauty, a role given to her after only 18 months with the company.
 From there she has performed the majority of all classical roles, including Odette in Swan Lake, Sugar Plum Fairy in The Nutcracker, Giselle in Giselle and Kitri in Don Quixote.
-In total Dunn has performed as over 60 roles from over 93 different ballets.
+In total Dunn has performed over 60 roles from over 93 different ballets.
 Dunn describes one of her highlights being performing Odette in Swan lake when she was age 39.
 Although she received advice to perform as a guest artist with whichever company was performing Swan Lake in order to book this role, she believed “If I wasn’t meant to do it, I wasn’t meant to do it.”
 In 2012 Stephen Baynes of the Australian Ballet created a classical interpretation of Swan Lake, casting Dunn to play Odette.
 Her final role with the Australian Ballet was as Manon in L’histoire de Manon.
 This role was chosen by her to be her final role as she described; “I wanted to end my career on a wonderful ballet that suits my physicality.”
 In total Dunn has performed in 93 ballets across the course of her career.